 - Previous attempts to chart the landscape tend to focus on US companies when in reality the competitive landscape is in fact much more global with some of the largest restaurant tech platforms now based in China.

 We used a combination of online tools for the research including Google and software aggregators like Capterra.
 Although we tried, any project like this can't ever hope to be 100% exhaustive.
 We aim for this to be an ongoing project that develops over time so if you have feedback or think we've missed any companies please let us know here.

 We split the landscape into 3 main categories.
 Guest Experience, POS and Operations.
 The design is laid out so that POS straddles both guest experience and operations suggesting that as the ecosystem develops, POS systems are sharing data between both front and back of house functions.

 On-demand delivery is the biggest market in B2C

-In the consumer facing space, on demand food delivery is most well represented category globally with new players continually entering the market.
-Analysis of in venture capital investment in the restaurant space by F Prime Capital shows why the delivery market now represents the largest slice of the B2C pie.
+In the consumer-facing space, on-demand food delivery is the most well-represented category globally with new players continually entering the market.
+Analysis of venture capital investment in the restaurant space by F Prime Capital shows why the delivery market now represents the largest slice of the B2C pie.

 3rd Party platforms vs white label solutions in the delivery and reservation space.